Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 The Insert command takes a list, an integer, and a value.
-It appends the given value to the list at the index specified my the integer.
+It appends the given value to the list at the index specified by the integer.
 If the index is greater than the length of the list, null values will be appended to the list until it reaches the required size.